Go to our other sites

 We are withdrawing Cambridge IGCSE Development Studies (0453).

-Although the final date on the front cover of the syllabus is November 2022 the last examination for this syllabus will be November 2021.
 In line with our Code of Practice, Aim 1.10, we have provided at least 30 months’ notice of the withdrawal (ending with the date of the last examination).

 The last examination for this subject will be November 2021 (there is no option for candidates to resit after this date).
 We communicated this decision to schools in December 2018.